LAWS4107 Land Law

 Availability Location Mode Semester 2 UWA (Perth) Face to face

-- This unit identifies and explains the fundamental principles of land law in relation to the general law priority rules regarding land and considers in detail the Torrens System of land registration including (1) the concept of indefeasibility of title; (2) the exceptions to indefeasibility; and (3) the nature and role of caveats and unregistered interests in the Torrens System.
+- This unit considers in detail the Torrens System of land title registration including (1) the concept of indefeasibility of title; (2) the exceptions to indefeasibility; and (3) the nature and role of caveats and unregistered interests in the Torrens System.
 It explores the law regarding land transactions including mortgages, leases and easements.
 The unit fosters a critical and analytical approach to examining land law principles which are revealed in the case readings and in legislation.
 It identifies, where appropriate, ethical issues that arise in land law.
 It seeks to advance the core legal skills of problem solving; statutory interpretation; effective oral communication skills; and clear, concise and persuasive written legal arguments.
 The assessment seeks to examine these core legal skills and further provides students with the opportunity to hone their skills in case law analysis; statutory interpretation and independent learning.
 In addition, students participate in a reflective feedback exercise in which students are asked to reflect on an item of assessment submitted in the first semester property unit [LAWS4104 Property (formerly LAWS5104 Property)].

-- Indicative assessments in this unit are as follows: (1) self-reflective critiques; (2) assignments; and (3) examination.
+- Indicative assessments in this unit are as follows: (1) self-reflective critique; (2) assignments; and (3) examination.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.